use-inkubator/Ecosystem-Grants/applications/InkCtf.md

 4.  **Educational Partnerships:** Collaborate with ink! bootcamps, workshops, and educational platforms to integrate ink!Spector Gadget as a learning tool.
 5.  **Leaderboard & Competitive Features:** Introduce leaderboards (e.g., based on completion time, number of levels solved) and potentially time-boxed CTF events to foster friendly competition.
 6.  **Advanced Analytics:** Implement more detailed analytics to understand how users progress, where they get stuck, and use this data to improve levels and create targeted educational content.
+7.  **Content Evolution:** Continuously gather community feedback to refine existing levels and develop new ones based on emerging ink! security patterns
+8. **Educational Content:** Complete the blog series covering all levels and expand into video tutorials

 Our goal is for ink!Spector Gadget to become the go-to platform for hands-on ink! smart contract security education, continuously evolving with the ink! ecosystem.